dart-lang/site-www/src/null-safety/index.md

 With null safety, your **runtime** null-dereference errors turn into **edit-time** analysis errors.

+{{site.alert.note}}
+  This page provides an overview to how null safety affects the Dart language.
+For a deep dive into how null safety works, see [Understanding null safety][].
+{{site.alert.end}}

+{% comment %}
+  If it were my druthers, I'd move this page to a sub-page called overview and make this page more of a landing page, now that Bob's null-safety deep dive is available (and the migration guide is coming).
+  But I'll leave that decision up to KW.
+{% endcomment %}

 With null safety,
 the Dart analyzer enforces good practices.
 For example, it makes sure you check for null before